j0naslarss0n/iotCloudSolution/README.md

 <p>
 When it comes to scalability AWS handles much of this as the serivice.
 It should be possible to add many 'things' to above solution without slowing it down.
 Be that both vertically or horizontally.

-The API Gateway adjust to handle requests, thus handle incoming API traffic and to reduce load on backend services.
+The API Gateway adjust to handle requests, thus handle incoming API traffic and to reduce load on backend services, this also prevents malicius load like for instance a DDoS attack.

+Overall AWS is a scalable solution that would be benificial to smaller service clients with a more pay-as-you-go approach compared to a selfhosted setup.

 ---